kinescope/ios-kinescope-player/DOCUMENTATION.md

 # AirPlay

 AirPlay lets you share video from Apple devices direct to Apple TV, speakers and popular smart TVs.
 SDK has out-of-box implementation of AirPlay.
 All you need to do is set your app’s AVAudioSession’s category, where policy should be AVAudioSession.RouteSharingPolicy.longForm.

+# Picture in Picture

+Picture in Picture lets you watch a thumbnail-size video play in the corner of your screen while you do other things on your device.